Erin Purcell '24: Helping People on their Worst Days

 The student can appeal the decision to impose a RLOA within 7 days of the Dean's finding.
 The appeal must be made in writing and sent to the Vice President of Student Affairs.
 The Vice President will only consider an appeal if new information that was not available earlier is included in the request.
 In all cases, the decision of the Vice President of Student Affairs will be the final decision of the College.

-Students may want to take a voluntary medical leave of absence (MLOA) during the semester as a result of medical or mental health reasons.
+Students may want to take a voluntary medical leave of absence (MLOA) during the semester as a result of physical or mental health reasons.
 A MLOA allows students whose academic progress and performance, or ability to otherwise function, has been seriously compromised by a mental health condition or a medical condition to take time away from the College without academic penalty.
 Such leave affords students time to pursue treatment and eventually return to the College with a significantly improved chance of academic and personal success.

 A MLOA can provide students with advantages that may not be afforded by another type of leave of absence, including: